BraveNewPumpkin/advOs-QuorumMutEx/README.md

-# LeaderElectionPractice
+# Synchronous GHS
-a practice implementation using Spring WebSocket of Peleg's algorithm for leader election and asynchronously building a Breadth First Search Tree of with the leader as the root node.
+a practice implementation using Spring WebSocket of GHS algorithm.

 parameters are: